ricogutzler/MPI-FKF-ml4ms/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ricogutzler/MPI-FKF-ml4ms/master)

 Studies in data science and machine learning <br>

+A non-exhaustive collection of literature can be found [here](https://github.com/ricogutzler/MPI-FKF-ml4ms/blob/master/reading_list.md).
+This list will be updated from time to time.<br>

 The notebooks are best viewed in the nbviewer, where the images are displayed correctly. <br>
 For an interactive version of the notebooks, use the Binder link at the top of this document.
 This starts a web page in your browser in which you can execute the code without having to install Python on your local machine.